Jadid: Bashkortostan

 Zaynulla Rasulev, a prominent Bashkir leader in the 19th century, was among the most important representatives of Jadidism and the organizer of one of the first Jadidi madrasah.

 Tatarstan

-Some of them were supporters of reforms (Ğ. Barudi, Musa Bigiev, Ğäbdräşid İbrahimov, Q. Tärcemäni, C. Abızgildin, Z. Qadíri, Z. Kamali, Ğ Bubí et al.), while others wanted educational reforms only (R. Fäxretdinev, F. Kärimi, Ş. Kültäsi et al.).
+Some of them were supporters of reforms (Ğ. Barudi, Musa Bigiev, Ğ. İbrahimov, Q. Tärcemäni, C. Abızgildin, Z. Qadíri, Z. Kamali, Ğ Bubí et al.), while others wanted educational reforms only (R. Fäxretdinev, F. Kärimi, Ş. Kültäsi et al.).

 North Caucasus

 North Caucasian and Turkic languages were used in writings circulated by Jadids in the North Caucasus.
-Persian was the language of Jadidists at the commence of the 1900s in Central Asia and there was no broad scheme or ideology of Pan-Turkism among Jadidists.
+Persian was the language of Jadidists at the commence of the 1900s in Central Asia and there was no broad scheme or ideology of pan-Turkism among Jadidists.

 Central Asia

 For the most part, the Russian population of Turkestan viewed religious practice as counter to civilization and culture.
 Therefore, the Russians had a particular distaste for traditional authority figures, like the Ulama and the Islamic clergy, who they viewed as dangerous extremists.
 On the other hand, the Russians held the Jadids in much higher regard because of the progressive and secular nature of their reforms.
 However, the Russians maintained the idea that the Central Asian population of Turkestan should have separate living spaces and limited voting rights.

 In terms of keeping the Russian and Central Asian populations separate, residence in Tashkent, the capital of Turkestan, was limited to Russian elites.
 Furthermore, most cities in Turkestan had distinct quarters for Russians and "natives" (a pejorative term for Central Asians).
 To limit the political power of the Jadids, while giving the appearance of creating a more accessible political system in line with the 1905 October Manifesto, the Russians divided Turkestan's population into "native" and "non-native" electoral franchises, each with the ability to send one representative to the Duma.
 This system gave the "non-native" franchise a two-thirds majority in the Duma, despite consisting of less than ten percent of Turkestan's population.
 Because of Russian authority and political maneuvering, the Jadids failed to achieve their goals for equality under the Imperial rule of Turkestan.

 Tashkent was where Munawwar Qari founded Central Asia's initial school on the Jadid model.
 Russian, Jadidist, and traditionalist schools all ran alongside one another under Russian rule.
 A policy of deliberately enforcing anti-modern, traditional, ancient conservative Islamic education in schools and Islamic ideology was enforced by the Russians in order to deliberately hamper and destroy opposition to their rule by keeping them in a state of torpor to and prevent foreign ideologies from penetrating in.